Capital Volume 3, Part 6, Transformation of Surplus-Profit into Ground-Rent

-Once again, Marx refers back to Volume 1.
-What is more, Marx provides reasons why the land question in South Africa is so intractable.
+Among other things, Marx is here providing us with explanations as to why the land question in South Africa is so intractable.
 Land is part of capitalism, and so are mines.
-There can be no going back, but only forward, because in its productive aspect, land has never been more socialised.
-Only in its ownership can it become more socialised, and in this respect, fully and finally, only by abolishing capitalism.
+There can be no going back, but only forward, because in its productive aspect land has never been more socialised.
+Only in its ownership can land become more socialised than it already is, and it can only be fully re-socialised by the complete abolition of capitalism.

 As with banking, so also with landowning: Under capitalism the take is a portion of surplus-value.
-This part shows how such rent arises and how it is calculated for the various conditions, of which the first one given is as clear as any, and can serve as an example.
+This part shows how such rent arises and how it is calculated for the various conditions, of which the first example given is as clear as any, and can serve as typical.

 · The above is to introduce the original reading-text: Capital Volume 3, Chapter 38, Differential Rent: General Remarks.